Robustness Analysis of Video-Language Models Against Visual and Language Perturbations: Experiments

 Meanwhile, some perturbation combinations will be close to the lowest $\gamma^r$ between the two, e.g. no nouns and no verbs and shot noise.
 Even when a model is equally robust to perturbations in isolation (e.g. Jumble and GenderMale on HowTo100m MIL), there is a decrease in overall robustness when combined.
 In summary, \textit{when both text and video are perturbed, models are less robust than when the same perturbations are applied in isolation, with some combinations worse than others.}

 \paragraph{Bias} To evaluate bias in models, we evaluate the robustness to gender-specific changes to text on the MSRVTT dataset.
 In the MSRVTT dataset, the most common part-of-speech (POS) tagged nouns were ``man'' and ``woman'' with ``man'' references 2x that of ``woman''.
 When the original text was perturbed, $33.8\%$ of male references were converted to female, $24.3\%$ of female references were converted to male, $53.2\%$ of phrases swapped gender and finally $52.8\%$ of gender references were made neutral.
-Figure \ref{fig:bias_perts} visualizes these results where the dotted, horizontal line is the original text-to-video retrieval score and the bar are the new scores with the perturbed version of text.\textit{ The results indicate that models are \textbf{less robust when the gender is all female} and when the gender is swapped from male-to-female and vice versa}.
+Figure \ref{fig:bias_perts} visualizes these results where the dotted, horizontal line is the original text-to-video retrieval score and the bar are the new scores with the perturbed version of text.\textit{ The results indicate that the selected models are \textit{less robust when the gender is all female} and when the gender is swapped from male-to-female and vice versa}.
+Additionally, when a caption is changed to gender neutral and evaluated zero-shot, models are very robust.
+However, when models are fine-tuned or trained from scratch, their performance has a noticeable drop. \textit{This further indicates models are learning gender biases to certain activities, likely as a result of biases in the target dataset they are trained on}.

 \paragraph{Temporal} Temporal perturbations are used to evaluate whether models use temporal information or not.
 Figure \ref{fig:temporal_perts} visualizes the results of these experiments.
 Models show strong robustness to the video-specific temporal perturbations \textit{Jumble}, \textit{Sampling}, and \textit{Freeze} (a breakdown of robustness scores is provided in the Supplementary).
 This indicates that fine-grained temporal elements are not necessarily important to these video-language models.
 This also indicates that the activities do not necessarily change when in reverse.